-I am pleased to share with you an update of activities and accomplishments of the Center for the academic year 2008-2009.
-The Center continues to aggressively pursue opportunities to enhance its research infrastructure, broaden the range of support services available to faculty and the community, expand the participation of faculty and graduate students in Center research programs, and strengthen University-community collaborations.
-The Center serves as the interdisciplinary crossroads for schools throughout the University and has become a major resource in mentoring and supporting the research careers of junior faculty and post-doctoral students.
-Some highlights for the current year:

-• More than 50 research projects involving most of the schools of the University were carried out, and several dozen undergraduates, graduate students, postdoctoral fellows, and junior faculty were mentored by Center staff.

-• The Center had an impressive record of academic achievement this year, including 60 peerreviewed journal publications, and 16 invited book chapters.
-This is a doubling of our usual output.
+I am pleased to share with you an update of activities and accomplishments of the center for the academic year 2009-2010.
+The center continues to aggressively pursue opportunities to enhance its research infrastructure, broaden the range of support services available to faculty and the community, expand the participation of faculty and graduate students in center research programs, and strengthen University-community collaborations.
+The center serves as the interdisciplinary crossroads for schools throughout the University and has become a major resource in mentoring and supporting the research careers of junior faculty and postdoctoral students.
+More than 60 research projects involving most of the schools of the University were carried out, and several dozen undergraduate students, graduate students, postdoctoral fellows, and junior faculty were mentored by center staff.
+Finally, the center had an impressive record of academic achievement this year, including over 50 peer reviewed journal publications and 12 invited book chapters.
+I am particularly proud of the academic productivity of the center, which puts it on par with some of the larger departments on campus.
+This is a remarkable achievement when you consider that this represents the work of a core center staff comprised of a few part-time faculty members and two PhD level staff.
+Some highlights of the past year: